seansovine/opengl_examples/README.md

 We'll want to think about whether shaders should be in a folder for each example.
 Probably so.
 Images are probably fine in their own folder, which could have subfolders within it.

+Also, figure out why the glfw window example is seg faulting.